 If you're thinking about killing yourself in this (or any other!) manner, we insist you get help and beg you not to do it.
 Please, talk to somebody.

 - Kei Kishimoto from Gantz does this before the series took place.
 When she comes back to life you can see a flash back of it in episode 6.

-- Kakeru Satsuki's sister from Eleven Eyes does this before the beginning of the series.
+- Kakeru Satsuki's sister from 11eyes does this before the beginning of the series.
 It is flashbacked to in episode 1.

 - A flashback in King of Thorn reveals that Kasumi attempted this, but was interrupted before she could finish.

 - Implied to have been attempted in Neon Genesis Evangelion by Asuka, post Mind Rape.
 The scene is somewhat ambiguous as to whether this is what actually happened, but the fact that the character is found naked in a bathtub with water that appears stained red and is too weak to resist being taken into custody by agents certainly suggests it.

 - Souma's stepmother committed suicide this way when Souma was a child.
 Or so you'd think.
 The truth is way more horrible.

 - When Souma himself is suicidal after Masataka brutally calls him out on his horrible treatment of him, he's so broken that he cuts his wrists open and places his bleeding arms in the same bath tub where his stepmom died.
 He lives, though.